alamenai/ydkui/README.md

 As I mentioned in the title: **Design few, Implement few, Repeat.**

-In the earliest stage of the new design or new feature, you don't need to stick on the **high-level** decisions about the foundation of your design ( Spacing, Color, Typography, Iconography).
+In the earliest stage of the new design or new feature, you don't need to stick to the **high-level** decisions about the foundation of your design ( Spacing, Color, Typography, Iconography).
 I know they matter but not in the beginning, right?

 Let's say, when you were having a shower you came up with an idea for a new killer feature, and you want to make it more tangible for your teammates and the stakeholders to get buy-in.
-Adding new features means a new investment of money and time and what's matter later for any company is: **Revenue**.
+Adding new features means a new investment of money and time and what matter later for any company is: **Revenue**.

 The first thing, you need to do is ignore all details ( nice-to-have ) and just focus on the requirements ( must-to-have ).

-So, I recommend this workflow to get quick both of **internal** and **external** feedback:
+So, I recommend this workflow to get quick both **internal** and **external** feedback:

 <img src="./icons/icons8_1_key_24px.png" width="16px"/>  Create hand-drawn version.